Funeral (band): History

 In 2004, four of the ten Academy-tracks (originally recorded in 1997) were partly re-written, and was Frode Forsmo's first work as Funeral singer.
 This was intended as a new demo, but ended up not being released, as totally new material was written.

 2005 saw the band recording a new nine-track album.

 In April 2006, the Finnish label Firedoom Records released the remastered and re-released version of Tragedies and Tristesse as a double album, with unreleased bonus-tracks taken from the Beyond All Sunsets Sessions and the Tragedies Sessions from 1994 and 1995.
 Included on the re-release there are unpublished pictures and poems, as well as new cover art.

 Autumn 2006 saw Funeral sign with the Norwegian label Tabu Recordings.

 On October 28, 2006, tragedy again struck, as guitarist Christian Loos died.
 To yet again fulfill the line-up, Mats Lerberg was recruited as guitarist.

 The album From These Wounds was released on Candlelight Records on December 4, 2006.

 2007 saw Kjetil Ottersen depart, later being replaced by Erlend Nybø.

 On September 22, 2008, Funeral released another album, titled As the Light Does the Shadow.

 On March 13, 2009, the band posted on Myspace that they had fourteen new songs with a total time of over 100 minutes in pre-production.
 On July 28, 2009, the band also posted on Myspace that there was a medley of songs from the upcoming album.
 Considering that there are 17 songs in the making, the band went on to state that a double album is possible.
 Roger Bjørge will be helping out with orchestration.

 On April 26, 2010, it was announced on the Funeral website that they had parted ways with vocalist/bassist Frode Forsmo.

 The album To Mourn is a Virtue was released on May 24, 2011, the first four tracks feature Frode Forsmo on vocals, the next four feature Oysten Rustad and the final track is a remastering of a song recorded at Academy studio in England for the 1997 demo with Sarah Eick.

+Sindre Nedland (In Vain) was the vocalist for the next three Funeral albums, until his death from cancer on March 2, 2025.